RavenousLegs

 Water lilies on the floating gardens on Dal Lake

-As the sunlight got stronger, the water lilies on the Dal Lake got into full bloom.
-The lake looked remarkable marvellous with these floating gardens of water lilies.
+As the sunlight intensified, the water lilies on Dal Lake burst into full bloom, transforming the lake into a breathtaking spectacle of floating gardens.

 Water lilies in full bloom on Dal Lake, Kashmir